Andrew-Beard/Python_data_engineering/README.md

 ## Python for Data Engineering
-This repo contains all the code used in the [Python for Data Engineering Course]

 Code is free to use, if you want in-depth understanding of concepts then check out my python course designed to teach you how to think programmatically and perform data engineering tasks using python